aws/aws-sdk-js/doc-src/guide/browser-configuring-wif.md

 interested in using.
 In order to do this, visit the identity provider through the URLs above.
 You will be asked to provide some information that identifies your application, and, in some cases, identifies the author of the application.
-This is to ensure that the identity provider knows who it is handing off its user information to.
+This is to ensure that the identity provider knows whom it is handing off its user information to.
 In each case, you will get an application ID after you have registered the application.
 This ID will be used to configure user roles.